AI and Agentic Workflow Governance

 Identifiable patient records are not used to train foundation models by default.

-Agentic assistants
+Agentic Assistants

 Regenemm agentic assistants are bounded workflow participants.